kvhng/H-M-Seasonal-Trends-Analysis/README.md

 * Product Performance Analysis: An assessment of H&M's top performing products by diving into transaction volume and revenue contributions, uncovering volume vs value disparities that inform the marketing team on which products to prioritize.

-* Sales Channel Performance: An evaluation of online vs. in-store transactions over time, highlighting the dominant sales channel and enabling marketing teams to prioritize strategies that maximize revenue growth.
+* Sales Channel Performance: An evaluation of online vs. in-store transactions over time, highlighting the most dominant sales channel and enabling marketing teams to prioritize strategies that maximize revenue growth.

 An interactive Tableau dashboard can be located on Tableau Public [here](https://public.tableau.com/app/profile/kevin.phung8155/viz/HMVisualisation/Dashboard1).